 Look at those Beet Salad colors.
 Seeing this Beet Salad with all its trimmings, like the Basil, Dills, don’t you want to be whipping this right now?
 SO red and pretty, right?
 And wait ’til you taste this.
 It is crunchy, and there is a hint of natural sweetness from the Beetroot… And the dressing is only made of 3 Ingredients: Juice of half of the Key Lime (leftover from the Key Lime post), Roasted Sesame Oil, and brown sugar.

 You will be hooked.
 Just like I did.

-SO when I came back here in the KS, I looked for beets right away and made this.
-Since then, I am a Beet Salad fanatic... it is even present in our Thanksgiving meal.
+So when I came back here to KS, I looked for beets immediately and made this.
+Since then, I have been a Beet Salad fanatic… it is even present in our Thanksgiving meal.

 And look at that RED-NESS!
-It will stuck in your nails, but it is easy to remove 🙂 DONT' WORRY...
+It will get stuck in your nails, but it is easy to remove 🙂 Do’ WORRY…

 - 1 tablespoons Roasted Sesame oil

 - Prepare beet roots and drench with Sesame Oil.
 Arrange on a flat cookie sheet and and bake for 20 to 25 minutes.
 Remove Beet root and transfer into medium sized bowl.
 Add in basil and dills.
 Refrigerate overnight or let sit for few hour in the fridge before serving.

 - Mix all of the ingredients and pour into Beet root mixture.